[5 MIN READ]

-- Research continues to prove that vaccines are safe and effective in children.
+Research continues to prove that vaccines are effective and safe in children.

-Students across the country are preparing for a new school year.
-And parents are busy going over checklists and making sure children have everything they need to be ready for a successful year:
+Students across the country are preparing to go back to school.
+And parents are busy making sure children have everything they need to be ready for a successful year.

-That’s right.
-The new school year is the best time to make sure your child has all their recommended vaccines for their age.
-In fact, state law requires children to have certain vaccines to enter school.
-That goes for little ones entering daycare or preschool and students in kindergarten through 12th grade.
+The new school year is the best time to make sure your child has all their recommended routine vaccines for their age, and state law requires children to have certain vaccines to enter school.
+That goes for little ones entering in-person daycare or preschool and students in kindergarten through 12th grade.

-States may have different requirements for vaccines so be sure to check your local health department and discuss it with your pediatrician.
-The most common vaccines are:
+States may have different requirements for vaccines for school-age children so be sure to check your local health department and discuss it with your pediatrician.
+The most common required vaccines include:

 - Hepatitis B (HepB)